alinahambaryan/TransactionViewer/README.md

-# TransactionViewer
-# Sample app displaying MVVM pattern.
+# TransactionViewer: Sample app displaying MVVM pattern.

 Your manager has asked you to design and implement a mobile application to help the firm executives who are always flying around the globe.
 They need a list of every product the company trades with, and the sales of those products, which are made in different currencies.
 Your application should be composed of two screens: